G12project/FoodKart/README.md

 ## Setup
 To run this project, Clone this repo to your desktop:

+- Create a firebase database and paste your credentials in [this file](./foodkart/static/firebase-example.js)
+- Rename  [this file](./foodkart/static/firebase-example.js) to 'firebase.js'
+- Execute the following commands from your command line/terminal:
 ```
 $ pip install -r requirements.txt
 $ python manage.py runserver